msg-systems/msg-fonts/README.md

       The download URLs.

 - Stage 2:
-  Here we converted the fonts according to the above preparation.
+  Here we converted and patched the fonts according to the above preparation.

     - `msg-Fonts-2-GEN/*`:<br/>
       The patch files for changing the font files in batch.